-- ▶ You turn on the faucet, but nothing comes out.
+1. You turn on the faucet but nothing comes out.
 Look in the most likely places and use the techniques listed above to gently thaw the area.
 Whatever you do, do not use a blowtorch to warm up a frozen pipe.
-Many homes have been set on fire this way. - ▶ No taps or other usages are open in the house, but you hear water running anyway.
+Many homes have been set on fire this way.

+2. The water is turned off but you hear rushing water running anyway.
 This could be a sign that you have a leak somewhere.
-You should turn off the water lines immediately and investigate. - ▶ A water line is covered in frost or bulging
+You should turn off the water lines immediately and investigate.

+3. A water line is covered in frost or bulging.